 I buy films on EBay, especially in the USA, Germany, Austria and United Kingdom, which are the best markets to get home movies.

 What film transfer system do you use?

-I scan films with Moviestuff Retro 8.
-Then I restore them with AVIsynth, which is an open source software that gives the best results you can have in cleaning dirt, colour correction and stabilizing.
+I scan films with FilmFabriek HDS+.
+Then I restore them with Davinci Studio and its plug in Neat Video.
+This sofware gives the best results you can have in cleaning dirt, colour correction and stabilizing.

 How big is your project?

 At the moment I have 1300 home movies, and they are growing week after week.
-I have a Youtube channel with 33000 subscribers and 7 million views.
+I have a Youtube channel with 100k+ subscribers and tens of millions views.
 With my historical clips published on microstock agencies I've already had hundreds of customers and with this website I've sold the digital copies of my films to dozens of productions.

 Why do I have to choose your footage instead of other footage I can find on Youtube?

 The quality of the video you're buying from me is the greatest you can find online and the only one compatible with professional productions.